alphagov/paas-tech-docs/source/documentation/deploying_apps/deploying_java.md

   env:
     JBP_CONFIG_OPEN_JDK_JRE: '{ jre: { version: 11.+ } }'
  ```
 The `+` in the above example acts as a wildcard which will use the latest point release available.

-To see if a JRE version is available you can check this [version list](http://download.pivotal.io.s3.amazonaws.com/openjdk/trusty/x86_64/index.yml) [external link].

 ### Deploying other JVM-based applications